satori-com/mzbench/doc/server_api.md

 * nodes -- the number of nodes to be allocated or a comma-separated list of nodes to be used (for pre-allocated cluster), default is 1.
 * node_commit -- commit or branch to be used for node.
 It is useful when you need to run different versions of the node with one server.
 * deallocate_after_bench -- whether nodes require to be deallocated after the execution has finished.
-This option could be "true" or "false", default is "true".
+This option can be "true" or "false", default is "true".
 * provision_nodes -- whether software installation is required for nodes.
 In some cases, you already have MZBench installed and you do not need to reinstall it, default is "true".

 In a case of success, response is JSON object contains "id" and "status" fields.